Looking for a review of Trattoria Vecchio Mercato in Florence? You’ve come to the right place.

 Everyone knows the Italian food staples–pizza, pasta, gelato–but did you know that one of the best places in the world to find a steak is actually Florence, Italy?

 I know what you’re thinking.
 What could this Tuscan city possibly know about a good slab of beef?
-Turns out, quite but.
+Turns out, quite a lot.
 A Florentine steak, or a bistecca fiorentina as it’s called, is cut from younger cattle and boasts a tender, juicy quality.

 To be an authentic Florentine steak, the meat most come from a Chianina cow, native to the area.
-They have origins as work animals but today are bred almost exclusively for their meat.
+They were originally work animals but are now bred almost exclusively for their meat.

-The owners, Luigi and Antonella, have been in building for just 4 years and somehow managed to capture the essence of Italian charm.
+The owners, Luigi and Antonella, capture the essence of Italian charm.
 The stone-walled interior is adorned with paintings and drawings from the local Galleria Academy.
-Luigi features local artists as a way of keeping the decorations fresh while simultaneously helping out the community.
+Luigi features local artists as a way of keeping the decorations fresh while simultaneously helping the community.

 I had the pleasure of attending on a Monday night, when there was live music playing.
 A stand-up piano is tucked away in the corner of a small dining room that houses no more than 10 parties.